Best Blackjack Books

 Throughout the story, Cervantes’ cheats specialize in a card game called ventiuna, the Spanish word for twenty-one.
 As the name implies, the object of ventiuna was to reach a total closest to 21 without going over.
 Plus, in Cervantes’ story, aces are valued at either 1 or 11.

-The fact that Rinconete y Cortadillo was set in 1569 suggests that ventiuna – which is clearly the precursor to modern day real money blackjack – was played throughout the 16th century, and perhaps even earlier.
+The fact that Rinconete y Cortadillo was set in 1569 suggests that ventiuna, the precursor to modern-day real money blackjack, was played throughout the 16th century and perhaps even earlier.
 Indeed, historians have identified several regional variations from around the same time as Cervantes’ story was written.
 These include vingt-et-un (French for “twenty-one”), quinze (French for “fifteen”), and sette e mezzo (Italian for “seven and a half”).

 The First Written Analysis of Blackjack